 STEM projects (Science, Technology, Engineering & Mathematics) are all run on a regular basis where students work with members of a large multi-national or local organisation over a period of time to produce a project.

-The school has a number of activities planned to celebrate British Science Week 2017, including:
+The school plans activities to celebrate British Science Week, activities in 2017 included:

 - Inter-house bridge building competition after school (STEM).